 Insurance Requirements for All Kids

 Children can qualify for All Kids Assist Share and Premium Level 1 even if they have insurance.
-To qualify for All Kids Premium Level 2, a child must have been uninsured for 3 months or have lost insurance because a job ended or the insurance was COBRA.
+To qualify for All Kids Premium Level 2, a child must have been uninsured for 3 months, have lost insurance because a job ended, the employer stopped offering insurance, the insurance was COBRA, the premium for the child was more than 5% of the household income, the cost of the family coverage including the child was more than 9.5 % of the household income, the child has special health care needs, or the child lost benefits under another All Kids program or the Health Insurance Marketplace.
 The annual income amounts for All Kids Premium Level 2 are shown below.

 Two person family: